kbalog/uis-dat640-fall2020/README.md

 ## Contact and getting help

+  * For all course-related matters, the primary contact email is dat640help@gmail.com
   * Wednesday labs are for working on the assignments.
 This is *the* time to get help!
-  * For all course-related matters, the primary contact email is dat640help@gmail.com
+  * If you need to talk to the lecturer, make an appointment via email.
+No drop-ins unannounced!